Soyle-Productions/soyle-stories-user-manual/What is.../a Character.md

 - Add or Remove Characters to a Scene, Theme, Symbol, or Story Event.
 - Develop a character arc
 - Rename (Note: Names cannot be blank)
-- Create a character profile listing name, image and nicknames.
+- Create a character profile listing name, image and name variants.
 - Track characters in scenes